Get Dead or Die Trying

 Get Dead or Die Trying is the debut studio album by British death metal band The Rotted (formerly known as Gorerotted).
 28 Days Later is a cover of the soundtrack song In the House - In a Heartbeat from the film of the same name, composed by John Murphy.

+Michel Renaud of The Metal Crypt rated the album a 4.5 out of 5 and called it "one of the best Death Metal albums [he had] heard so far [that] year."